spintoai/dataeasy/README.md

 - Let's type in the following in the chat window.

 ```
-Store 100 random numbers to x and y
+100 random numbers to x and y
 ```

 - Then let's type in the following